-Mercedes spent last year’s Super Bowl on the bench, but they came back this year in a big way.
-The 2017 Mercedes Super Bowl ad is an ode to many legends – Peter Fonda, Steppenwolf and the talented directors – the Coen Brothers.
-It’s 60-seconds that’ll make you want to hit the road, find an open stretch of highway and head out for a long drive with the top down.
+Mercedes spent Super Bowl 50 on the bench, but came back to the Big Game in 2017 in a big way.
+The 2017 Mercedes Super Bowl ad was an ode to many legends – Peter Fonda, Steppenwolf and the talented directors – the Coen Brothers.
+It was 60-seconds that made us ache to hit the road, find an open stretch of highway, and head out for a long drive with the top down.
 (That is, unless, you’re blocked in.)

-The ad is meant to appeal to our more adventurous side.
+The ad was meant to appeal to our more adventurous side.
 Those who are born to be wild, said Mercedes, should drive a car that is “Built to Be Wild:”

 Born to be wild meets built to be wild – featuring the Mercedes-AMG GT Roadster.
 Directed by The Coen Brothers. #easydriver 🏈Read more: http://mb4.me/Easy_Driver[Mercedes-AMG GT C Roadster | Combined fuel consumption 11.4 l/100km | combined CO2 emissions 259 g/km | http://benz.me/efficiency_statement]

 Posted by Mercedes-Benz on Friday, January 27, 2017